 Algebra 1A builds upon knowledge to recognize and solve mathematical and real-world problems involving linear relationships and to make sense of and move fluently between the graphic, numeric, symbolic, and verbal representations of these patterns.
 Algebra I A builds on the approach to the study of functions and representations begun in the middle grades.
 This is done by broadening the study of linear relationships to include absolute value equations, systems of equations with two and three unknowns, formalized function notation, and linear regression and correlation.
-Algebra I B builds upon knowledge of linear patterns of change and familiarity with nonlinear patterns such as exponential and

-1 credit Open to: 9th, 10th, 11th & 12th guadratic.
-The knowledge of exponential and guadratic function families is extended and deepened by including topics such as rules of exponentiation, operations and factoring polynomials, and standard and vertex forms for quadratic equations.
+Algebra I B builds upon knowledge of linear patterns of change and familiarity with nonlinear patterns such as exponential and quadratic.
+The knowledge of exponential and quadratic function families is extended and deepened by including topics such as rules of exponentiation, operations and factoring polynomials, and standard and vertex forms for quadratic equations.
 Students will also develop their knowledge of power functions and the applications they model.
 Finally, Algebra I B expands the number domain from real to complex numbers.
 Algebra I is a requirement for graduation and preparation for their high school math proficiency test.
 A scientific calculator or a graphing calculator is required.